 Hand gestures and hand placement are very expressive when it comes to body language.
 Hands can convey a lot of emotion and internal thoughts that reveal more than the person’s words.
 Because hands, fingers, and arms are so versatile, it can be complicated to discern the meaning behind different motions or stances.
 But there are key hand and arm body language to look out for.

-(H2) Hand & Arm Body Language Examples
+Hand & Arm Body Language Examples

 Hand body language is not universal; what one motion means in one culture may not have the same meaning in another.
-To best understand hand body language, it helps to set a base line for normal behavior of individuals.
+To best understand hand body language, it helps to set a baseline for normal behavior of individuals.
 You can more easily spot deviations from their ‘norm’ that can reveal what they are feeling.
 However, hand movements in strangers or new acquaintances can still be very telling.

-(H3) Hands Behind the Back
+Hands Behind the Back

-Even thought there isn’t universal meaning behind certain hand movements, there is a universal truth when it comes to hands: all people use hands to communicate in one way or another.
+Even though there isn’t a universal meaning behind certain hand movements, there is a universal truth when it comes to hands: all people use hands to communicate in one way or another.
 So when a person keeps their hands behind their back, they are effectively cutting off a form of communication.
 In many cultures, this is a sign that they are holding back or trying to control what they express to you.
 This can make it difficult when you are trying to establish good business communication.

-Crossing your arms in front or behind your back can unintentionally (or intentionally) convey hostility or suspicious attitude.
+Crossing your arms in front or behind your back can unintentionally (or intentionally) convey hostility or a suspicious attitude.
 This body language puts a physical barrier between yourself and another person, which usually means you don’t trust them or don’t want to be too close to them.
 It portrays an “I’m not buying it” attitude, whether in regards to what they are selling or what they are saying.

 There is often a progression of arm crossing.
 People usually start with crossed arms as a sign that they are unsure of you.
 As you break the ice, they may gesture with one arm while the other is still across their body.
-This one-arm movement is often seen in women, but is exhibited by men as well.
+This one-arm movement is often seen in women but is exhibited by men as well.
 If you successfully break the ice, their arms will typically come down.

 By crossing their arms, a person is physically protecting their torso as a representation of their emotional wariness.
-In business, reading this arm body language can help you judge how well your negotiations or presentation is going.
+In business, reading this arm body language can help you judge how well your negotiations or presentation are going.
 If a person’s arms start to relax only to get tightly drawn back to their chest, you can assume they didn’t like something you just said.

-(H3) Clasping Both Hands
+Clasping Both Hands